About OU's Master of Science in Addiction Counseling

-The Master of Science in Addiction Counseling degree program prepares learners to pursue careers as addiction counseling professionals, treating individuals with substance abuse/dependency disorders.
-The curriculum integrates theory, research, and practice.
-Graduates may work in a variety of settings including private practice, substance abuse clinics, group practices, and hospital settings.
+Ottawa University’s online Master of Science in Addiction Counseling (MSAC) degree program prepares learners to pursue careers as addiction counseling professionals, treating individuals with substance abuse and dependency disorders.
+Graduates may work in a variety of settings, including private practice, substance abuse clinics, group practices, and hospital settings.

-A master's degree is a required by most states for individuals seeking the highest level of licensing and/or certification.
-This degree program meets the educational requirements for licensure in Arizona for the Licensed Associate Substance Abuse Counselor (LASAC).
-The Addictions Counseling program meets the educational requirements, in most states, for licensure or certification.
-Licensure or certification requirements vary from state-to-state, therefore, it is the responsibility of the student to contact their state licensure or certification authority to assure that the degree requirements meet their state’s requirements.
+As most states require that individuals seeking the highest level of licensing and/or certification have a master's degree, the MSAC puts you on track for career advancement in the field.
+This program meets the educational requirements, in most states, for licensure or certification.
+It also meets the requirements for licensure in Arizona for the Licensed Associate Substance Abuse Counselor (LASAC).
+Licensure or certification requirements vary from state-to-state.
+Therefore, it is the responsibility of the student to contact their state licensure or certification authority to assure that the degree requirements meet their state’s requirements.

 The employment outlook for substance abuse/addiction counselors is on the rise, according to the U.S. Bureau of Labor and Statistics.
 The need for substance abuse/addiction counselors is expected to grow by 22% from through 2028, much faster than the average for all occupations.
 The median annual wage for substance abuse, behavioral disorder, and mental health counselors was $46,240 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount, and half earned less.
 The lowest 10% earned less than $29,520, and the highest 10 percent earned more than $76,080.